Ancient Greek boxing: Role in Greek Society

+These were intended to develop everything that was expecting out of a man in ancient Greek society.
+This included, endurance, discipline, and physical preparedness.

 Pugilatus

 The form of boxing in the Roman Empire was called pugilatus, from pugnus, "fist" (Greek pygme).
 Greek influence came through the Etruscans.
 Boxing was a very popular sport until it was banned around 400 CE by Theodosius the Great because of its violence.
 Evidence for Roman boxing comes from ancient literature, sculpture, wall paintings, and mosaic.

 Techniques and rulesets were similar to Greek boxing: